Risks of psychedelic drugs: Persistent mental health effects

 Assessing persistent mental health effects of psychedelic drugs raises some challenges.
 Public perception can be swayed by either very positive or very negative personal testimonials, which are probably outliers to the average user's experience.
 In addition, people with pre-existing mental or physical health problems may misattribute symptoms to a psychedelic drug experience.
 Nonetheless, emerging data does suggest somewhere between 9% and 30% of psychedelic drug users report some difficulties or challenges after taking psychedelic drugs, which they attribute to the drug.
 These difficulties can be transient, lasting just a few days, or chronic, lasting years.
 Symptoms can range from very mild to very severe, and in extreme cases can lead to suicidal ideation.
 A study of U.S. military veterans found 59% reported an adverse event, and 18% sought therapy for persistent psychological issues.

 A 2023 study of 608 individuals with "extended difficulties" after a psychedelic experience found one-third reported persistence of symptoms for over one year, and one-sixth for over three years.
 Common issues included anxiety, derealization, existential confusion and social isolation.
 An international survey found 14% of respondents felt more anxious for an extended period following the ingestion of psychedelic drugs.
 Some people who experience very challenging psychedelic experiences (or 'bad trips') feel traumatized afterwards, and a few receive a diagnosis of PTSD.
 People can revisit trauma during psychedelic experiences, which can lead to retraumatization or destabilization, especially if they had no previous recollection of the early trauma and are left wondering if it really happened.

-Hallucinogen Persisting Perception Disorder (HPPD), characterized by persistent visual distortions, is a documented risk.
+Hallucinogen persisting perception disorder (HPPD), characterized by persistent visual distortions, is a documented risk.
 A 2011 online survey found 4.2% of users reported lingering disturbances severe enough to consider seeking treatment, although other studies suggest it is much rarer.
 A 2020 global drug survey found 6% of LSD or psilocybin users had visual or cognitive distortions lasting more than one month, although not all users are disturbed by these symptoms.

-Psychedelics may also precipitate psychotic breaks in predisposed individuals; one report found 13–16% of patients presenting for psychedelic-related harms exhibited psychotic features.
-While clinical trials and retreat centres typically screen out people with personal or family histories of psychosis or bipolar disorder, there are still cases of people having psychotic or manic reactions to psychedelic drugs who had no previous history of psychosis.
+Hallucinogen-induced psychotic disorder (HIPD) is a risk of serotonergic psychedelics.
+HIPD is a type of substance-induced psychosis.
+It occurs when hallucinations, delusions, paranoia, or a reduced ability to communicate occur after the drug has run its course.
+Psychedelics may precipitate psychotic breaks in predisposed individuals.
+The risk of psychedelic-induced psychosis has been found to be 0.002 to 0.6% in the general population in different studies and 3.8% in people with pre-existing schizophrenia or psychosis.
+While clinical trials and retreat centers typically screen out people with personal or family histories of psychosis or bipolar disorder, there are still cases of people having psychotic reactions to psychedelic drugs who had no previous history of psychosis.
+Those with substance-induced psychosis are more likely to have bipolar disorder or schizophrenia.
+Atypical antipsychotics are the recommended treatment for hallucinogen-induced psychotic disorder.